jmccrystal/vertex-rs/README.md

 ## Development Status

-The project appears to be functional with all core features implemented, including screenshots.
+The project is currently functional with all features working.
+However, the project remains in development, and future changes are coming.

 ## Future Improvements